-A typical scrap yard customer will be metal merchants that buy and sell scrap metal, or tradesmen such as electricians, plumbers, builders and other contractors who may work with or come into close contact with metals on a daily basis.
-Tradesmen may have scrap metal left over from a project or they may have found unused metals that can be recycled for a better use.
-Additionally, some homeowners may venture to scrap yards to recycle metallic appliances, piping and cabling that may crop up following a DIY renovation such as a new kitchen or bathroom.
+A typical scrap yard customer will be metal merchants that buy and sell scrap metal or tradespeople such as electricians, plumbers, builders and other contractors who may work with or come into close contact with metals daily.
+Tradesmen may have scrap metal left over from a project or have found unused metals that can be recycled for better use.
+Additionally, some homeowners may venture to scrap yards to recycle metallic appliances, piping and cabling that may crop up following a DIY renovation, such as a new kitchen or bathroom.

 Most scrap yards will categorise their metals into three areas: non-ferrous, ferrous and electronics, which incorporate the following: